microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ## Step 2: Security Access
 ### Step 2.1: Add your IP address to Synapse firewall
 Before you can upload assests to the Synapse Workspace you will need to add your IP address:
-1. Go to the Synapse resouce you created in the previous step.
+1. Go to the Azure Synapse Analytics resouce you created in the previous step.
 2. Navigate to `Networking` under `Security` on the left hand side of the page.
 3. At the top of the screen click `+ Add client IP`
     ![Update Firewalls](./images/deploy-firewall.png)